 Key Targeting Options

 This level of detail is a game-changer.
-You stop shouting into a crowd and start having a direct conversation with the exact people you want as customers.
+You stop shouting into a crowd and start having a direct conversation with exactly the people you want as customers.

-And the data backs this up.
-The average conversion rate for LinkedIn lead gen forms hovers between 10% and 13%.
+And the data bears it out.
+The average conversion rate for LinkedIn lead gen forms sits between 10%-13%.
 Compare that to the typical 2.35% you see on most website landing pages, and the value becomes crystal clear.
 Even better, audiences who see both brand and acquisition ads on LinkedIn are six times more likely to convert.
 It’s a powerful one-two punch.

 How to Measure and Optimize Your Strategy